mmoayyed/mmoayyed.github.io/_posts/2016-08-26-cas5-rc1-release.md

 # Logging Dashboard

-Furthermore, CAS starts to allow its administrators, permissions granting, to observe logging configuration and view log outputs in real time.
+CAS starts to allow its administrators, permissions granting, to observe logging configuration and view log outputs in real time.
 This is done via the magic of Web Sockets, where
 CAS and the browser establish a light-weight TCP connection to stream log data.

 Here are a few screenshots: